esimov/colorquant/README.md

 ### Running

 The library provides a CLI method to generate the quantified images.
-Type `go run cli.go --help` to get the supported commands.
+Type `go run cli.go --help` to check the supported commands.

 ```
 Usage of commands: